vavr-io/vavr/README.md

 If list is null or first element >= 2, result is "nothing" else the first list element is returned as string.

-## Match because if/return is like goto
+## Use match expression instead of if/return statements

 Instead of